manski117/weather-app/README.md

 **Debug**

-    DONE-plus signs where they shouldn't be
+plus signs where they shouldn't be

     DONE-refactor conversion function